peroks/model/README.md

 applications, where validating incoming and outgoing data is often time-consuming, inconsistent, error-prone and hard to read/maintain.

-Instead of writing code to validate data, you can let **models validate themselves** based on their **property definition**.
+Instead of bloating your project with code for validating data, you can let **models validate themselves** based on their **property definition**.
 You just define the properties and constraints of each model in **one single place**, and then validate model instances throughout your application in a consistent, efficient and clear manner.

 Models are similar to **database tables**, where each **model property** corresponds to a **table column**.
 This project aims to automatically create